markcmurphy/devdocs-portal/Orders.md

 ### Shipping Carrier
 Generating a quote through a shipping carrier is currently not supported.
 A shipping carrier can be specified when creating an Order Shipment.
 The quote can be generate elsewhere, then update the `shipping_cost_ex_tax` and `shipping_cost_inc_tax` for the order total to be correct..

 If a store has automatic tax enabled, BigCommerce does not compute sales tax on orders created via the API.

 ## Order Messages
-v2
+For a list of all associated endpoints, visit the [Order Messages](https://developer.bigcommerce.com/api-reference/store-management/orders/order-messages)reference page.

 Messages associated with an order.
-For a list of all associated endpoints, visit the [Order Messages](https://developer.bigcommerce.com/api-reference/store-management/orders/order-messages)reference page.
+Messages can be submitted to by shoppers via their store accounts.
+These appear for merchants in the store Control Panel.

 ## Order Transactions